| Collapse of Big Bang Cosmology and the Emergence of

 seminal paper, he predicted that gravity should cause a

-more slowly if setup in the neighborhood of ponderable
+perfect clock to go more slowly if setup in the neighborhood of ponderable

 masses.
 From this it follows that the spectral